mmbman/Katagiri/1982-12-08-Blue-Cliff-Record-Case-36-Talk-2.md

 #### 1:04:48

 **Question**: Hojo-san?
-The four conclusions that I drew this morning were all ways of intellectually trying to understand whether you [did] something or not.
+The four conclusions that I drew this morning were all ways of intellectually trying to understand whether you [get] something or not.
 Are you saying that that whole process is wrong, basically?

 **Katagiri**: *[He laughs.]* [Not] wrong.
 But actually, what is the practice of egolessness?
 Even though you analyze and think, understanding much better by your analysis, it is still [just] your understanding.
 But actually practicing egolessness is not so easy, particularly under difficult conditions.
 So that is nothing but practice.